 - Your injury was caused by drug use or alcohol use.

-How Do You Appeal a Denied Workers’ Compensation Claim in Arkansas?
+How Do You Appeal A Denied Workers’ Compensation Claim in Fayetteville?

-Because this process can be overwhelming and complicated, contacting an experienced workers’ comp lawyers in Arkansas increases your chances of success.
+Because this process can be overwhelming and complicated, contacting an experienced workers’ comp lawyers in Fayetteville, AR increases your chances of success.
 Ken Kieklak can answer your questions, review your paperwork, and speak for you before review panels whose job is to assess your claim.

-How Does the Arkansas Workers’ Compensation Application Process Work?
+How Does the Workers’ Compensation Application Process Work?

 In a best-case scenario, your employer will not dispute your claim, and, rather than needing to go through the appeals process, you will simply be approved to begin receiving benefits within weeks or even days of your accident.
 However, in order to reach this outcome, the injured worker must first take several steps.

-While your employer will be responsible for a large share of the work, it is still important for employees to understand how the process of filing a claim for workers’ compensation works in Arkansas.
+While your employer will be responsible for a large share of the work, it is still important for employees to understand how the process of filing a claim for Workers’ Compensation works in Fayetteville.
 The process unfolds in the following steps:

 Remember: even if your claim is initially denied, it doesn’t necessarily mean you are out of options.
 In this situation, an attorney can assist you with the appeals process.